 Lycopodium may be beneficial for anxiety around performing eg. public speaking or exams for fear of failing.
 The patient is generally irritable and often sarcastic, has headaches from low blood sugar as a result of not eating, digestive uneasiness including “butterflies” in stomach, diarrhoea or very loose stools and lots of wind.

-Always read the label.
+Always read the label and follow directions for use.
 Homoeopathic principles should be applied when using this remedy.
-If symptoms persist consult your health care professional promptly.
+If symptoms persist consult your health care practitioner promptly.